-Brooksville is a reflection of “the Old South.”
+Brooksville is a reflection of “the old South.”
 It grew from two communities: Fort DeSoto and Pierceville.
 In 1843, Hernando County incorporated what is today known as Pasco, Hernando and Citrus Counties.
 Visiting Brooksville today brings southern hospitality to fun, adventure, shopping, dining and a myriad of discoveries.

 The city of Brooksville is the county seat of Hernando County, Florida.
 As of the 2010 census, it had a population of 7,719 and an area of 10.9 square miles.
 The geographic center of the State of Florida is 12 miles north-northwest of Brooksville.

-Quick Brooksville History
+Quick Brooksville, Florida History

-Brooksville was originally known as Melendez and then Benton.
+Brooksville, Florida was originally known as Melendez and then Benton.
 Incorporated in 1856, it is a wonderful city featuring a hilly terrain that ranges in elevation from 175 to 274 feet.
 There is a long history of successful planters, growers, and cattlemen in and around Brooksville.

 Its southern background is reflected in its name, honoring South Carolina Congressman Preston Brooks who is best noted for hitting abolitionist Senator Charles Sumner on the head with his cane.